joshbalfour/final-year-project/Documents/Verification/Sample-Data.md

 | 16:05 | 16:10 | 16:04        | 16:07        | Almost | 4 mintues |
 | 16:22 | 16:26 | 16:22        | 16:25        | Hit    | 1 minute  |
 | 16:39 | 16:41 | 16:39        | 16:41        | Hit    | 0 minutes |

+Average error: 1.6 minutes, 100% of the time.

 ### Taken on 03/02/2016